8LWXpg/PowerToysRun-GitHubRepo/README.md

 This is a plugin for [PowerToys Run](https://aka.ms/PowerToysOverview_PowerToysRun) that allows to search for GitHub repositories then open in your default browser.

+Checkout the [Template](https://github.com/8LWXpg/PowerToysRun-PluginTemplate) for a starting point to create your own plugin.

 ## Features

 ### Search repo with query: `query`